ibreaker14/Scarnies-Dice/README.md

 Gameplay:
 Play Scarnie's Dice against a computer.
 Player can either choose to hold a roll or roll again.
 If a one is rolled, the player loses all of his/her points and the turns goes to the next player.
 If anything else is rolled, the points add cummulatively.
+First player to get to 100 wins.